 - 1. The test.data file is written completely (all the modified cached table rows are written out) and closed. - 2.
-If backup mode is not INCREMENT, the test.backup.new is created which contains the compressed test.data file. - 3.
-The file test.script.new is created using the current state of the database. - 4.
-The entry 'modified' in the properties file is set to 'yes-new-files' (Note: after this step, the test.data.new and test.script.new files constitute the database)

-- 5. The file test.log is deleted - 6.
-The file test.script is deleted - 7.
-The file test.script.new is renamed to test.script - 8.
-The file test.backup is deleted - 9.
-If the file test.backup.new exists, it is renamed to test.backup - 10.
+The file test.script.new is created using the current state of the database. - 3.
+The entry 'modified' in the properties file is set to 'yes-new-files' (Note: after this step, the test.data and test.script.new files constitute the database) - 4.
+The file test.log is deleted - 5.
+The file test.script is deleted - 6.
+The file test.script.new is renamed to test.script - 7.
+The file test.backup is deleted - 8.
 The entry 'modified' in the properties file is set to 'no'